 Pork tenderloin—one of America’s favorite cuts of pork—is supremely tender and fast-cooking.
 While I appreciate those attributes, this cut isn’t exactly a flavor powerhouse.
 The test kitchen has addressed this lack of flavor by creating some great recipes that dress up pork tenderloin with potent crumb crusts, intense spice rubs, or fancy sauces or glazes.
-But, tasty as they may be, all those solutions are superficial.
 For maximum impact, I decided to pack the inside of the meat with a bold stuffing.

 But before I did, I had two big questions to answer: How, exactly, would I stuff the meat?
 And what would I stuff it with?
 For inspiration, I dug up six wildly diverse recipes for stuffed pork tenderloin and prepared them in the test kitchen.
 The techniques for stuffing entailed everything from tying two tenderloins together with filling between them to cutting a pocket in the meat to using the handle of a wooden spoon to bore a hole down the length of the tenderloin.

 Pork Tenderloin Roulade with Bacon, Apple, and GruyèreTo bump up the mild flavor of pork tenderloin, we worked from the inside out.

 I found that butterflying held the stuffing in place most reliably.
 “Butterflying” means slicing the tenderloin almost in half down its length so you can open it up like a book.
 By doing this, I could lay stuffing on the pork and roll it up like a jelly roll.
 I found that pounding the butterflied meat to an even thickness made for tidier rolling and more even cooking; it also created a larger surface area that held more stuffing.
 Trussing the stuffed tenderloins with kitchen twine ensured that the stuffing stayed secure inside the pork.